haxsaw/actuator/Tutorial.md

 With with_infra_resources(), all the keys in the dictionary are established as attributes on the infra model class, and can be accessed just as if they were declared directly in the class.
 Since this is just standard keyword argument notation, you could also use a list of "name=value" expressions for the same effect.

 ### <a name="multi_resources">Multiple resources</a>
-If you require a set of identical components to be created in a model, the MultiResource wrapper provides a way to declare a resource as a template and then to get as many copies of that template created as required:
+If you require a set of identical resources to be created in a model, the MultiResource wrapper provides a way to declare a resource as a template and then to get as many copies of that template created as required:

 <a name="multiservers">&nbsp;</a>
 ```python